ProductBuilders/productbuilders/README.md

 ## How to Contribute

 We welcome contributions from the community!
-Whether it's adding new content, fixing typos, or sharing your experience building products without code, your help is appreciated.
+Whether it's adding new content, fixing typos, sharing your experience using AI coding agents, or showcasing apps you've built with AI assistance, your help is appreciated.

 See our [Contribution Guide](https://productbuilders.netlify.app/contribute) for detailed instructions.

 ## Join Our Discord Community

 Connect with other non-technical founders, product builders, and AI enthusiasts in our Discord community.
-Get help, share your experiences, discuss the latest AI tools, and collaborate on projects.
+Get help, share your experiences, discuss the latest AI coding tools, and collaborate on projects.

-- Ask questions and get help from the community
+- Ask questions and get help with AI coding agents
-- Share your journey building products without code
+- Share your journey building products with AI assistance
-- Learn about new AI tools and techniques
+- Learn about new AI development tools and techniques
 - Connect with other non-technical founders
-- Get direct feedback on your product ideas
+- Get direct feedback on your product ideas and code

 [Join our Discord server](https://discord.gg/XbYrxMPW) to become part of the Product Builders community!

 ## Author

-Product Builders is created and maintained by [Angshuman Gupta](https://angshumangupta.com/), a product leader with experience at multinationals, tech unicorns and early stage startups.
+Product Builders is created and maintained by [Angshuman Gupta](https://angshumangupta.com/), a product leader with experience at multinationals, tech unicorns and early stage startups who has built multiple products using AI coding assistants.

 ## License